EngiTom/EngiTom.github.io/_posts/2023-05-01-curtain-call.md

 categories: [College, Fun, Math, Cooking, Singing]
 ---

-"The truth is rarely pure and never simple." — Oscar Wilde, *The Importance of Being Ernest*
+"The truth is rarely pure and never simple." — Oscar Wilde, *The Importance of Being Earnest*

 "Love sought is good, but given unsought is better." — Shakespeare, *Twelfth Night*